bywatersolutions/koha-plugin-pay-fees-by-file/README.md

 # Pay Fees by File

+Written for Karachi IBA to import payments from PeopleSoft.

+**Warning:** This plugin has no safety checks.
+Uploading the same payments file twice will cause duplicate payments.
+Use are your own risk and excercise caution!

 This plugin accepts CSV files with columns of the following formats:

 * Cardnumber,Amount to Pay